polkadot-developers/polkadot-docs/develop/parachain-devs/runtime-development/FRAME/create-custom-pallet.md

 Errors are defined as an enum named `Error` with a generic type.
 Variants can have fields or be fieldless.
 Any field type specified in the error must implement the [`TypeInfo`](https://paritytech.github.io/polkadot-sdk/master/frame_support/pallet_prelude/trait.TypeInfo.html){target=\_blank} trait, and the encoded size of each field should be as small as possible.
 Runtime errors can be up to 4 bytes in size, allowing the return of additional information when needed.

-This step defines two basic errors: one for handling cases where no value has been set, and another for managing arithmetic overflow.
+This step defines two basic errors: one for handling cases where no value has been set and another for managing arithmetic overflow.

 To define errors, replace the [`#[pallet::error]`](https://paritytech.github.io/polkadot-sdk/master/frame_support/pallet_macros/attr.error.html){target=\_blank} line with the following code block: